 Students will develop significant skills in problem-solving, critical questioning, scientific writing, experimental design, and methodologies and processes used in a practical laboratory setting.
 Physics can support students to pursue scientific pathways, for example, in engineering, renewable energy generation, communications, materials innovation, transport and vehicle safety, medical science, scientific research, and the exploration of the universe.

-Physics is a 20-credit subject at Stage 2 and can be used in calculating a student’s ATAR.
-Assessment has three components:
+Physics is a 20-credit subject in Stage 2 and can be used in calculating a student’s ATAR.
+The assessment has three components:

 - Skills and Applications Tasks (40%)

 Students provide evidence of their assessment through 4 Skills and Applications Tasks, 2 practical reports, 1 Science as a Human Endeavour Task, and the exam.